Int-amplified endomorphisms of compact K\"ahler spaces: Equivariant minimal model program: Proof of Theorem

 Let $f:X\rightarrow X$ be a surjective endomorphism of a compact K\"ahler manifold $X$.
-Suppose $\pi:X\dashrightarrow Y$ is a fibration to a complex variety.
-In \cite{horing2011non}, H\"{o}ring and Peternell gave us a beautiful descending of the endomorphism $f$ to a (rational) endomorphism of $Y$ in terms of Albanese map, Iitaka fibration, rationally connected quotient (MRC) or algebraic reduction.
+Suppose $\pi:X\dashrightarrow Y$ is a meromorphic map to a complex variety.
+In \cite[Propositions 2.9 and 2.12]{horing2011non}, H\"{o}ring and Peternell gave us nice criteria for $f$ to descend as a (meromorphic) endomorphism of $Y$ in terms of Albanese map, Iitaka fibration, rationally connected quotient or algebraic reduction.